NAFTA Transfers to Canada

 The North American Free Trade Agreement (NAFTA) contains provisions on the cross-border movement of Canadian, American and Mexican citizens.
 If a worker qualifies as a professional, intra-company transferee or business visitor under a NAFTA visa category (NAFTA L-1, NAFTA TN-1, NAFTA business visitor), the process of obtaining authorization to work in Canada is simplified.
 For those seeking entry to Canada, no Labour Market Impact Assessment (LMIA) is required.
 Application can be made in person at a port of entry (border crossing).

-Our team of immigration law professionals possesses a particular expertise in NAFTA transfers to both Canada and the U.S. We are skilled in evaluating eligibility, preparing applicants and their employers, and assisting with the preparation of strong application packages for NAFTA visas/work statuses in both Canada and the U.S.
+Our team of immigration law professionals possesses a particular expertise in NAFTA transfers to Canada.
+We are skilled in evaluating eligibility, preparing applicants and their employers, and assisting with the preparation of strong application packages for NAFTA visas/work statuses in Canada.

 WHAT OUR CLIENTS SAY:

 NAFTA Intra-Company Transfer Work Permits – July 2015